 More than a thousand years after the Hebrew Bible in its present form was produced, the Masoretes began to distinguish between words spelled with the letter ש (s).
 Probably following their tradition (that obviously had evolved for a millennium, obviously away from the original interpretations), they began to mark ש (s)-words that now had a clean s-sound to them with שׂ (sin; dot to the left), and ש (s)-words that now had a sh-sound to them with שׁ (shin; dot to the right).
 All words we treat in this article came to be spelled with a שׁ (shin; those are sh-words).
 The word שׁושׁ (shush) does not exist, but the word שׂושׂ (sus) does:

-The root-verb שוש (sus) also occurs as שיש (sis) in the Bible.
+The verb שוש (sus) also occurs as שיש (sis) in the Bible.
 It means to exult or rejoice.
-Most often this verb is used to describe Israel's rejoicing over either the Lord (Psalm 70:4), His Word (Psalm 119:162), or His salvation (Isaiah 61:10).
-The initial four times this verb is used, however, is to describe God's reaction to Israel and Israel's obedience to His Law (Deuteronomy 28:63, 30:9).
+Most often this verb is used to describe Israel's rejoicing over either the Lord (Psalm 70:4), his Word (Psalm 119:162), or his salvation (Isaiah 61:10).
+The initial four times this verb is used, however, is to describe God's reaction to Israel and Israel's obedience to his Law (Deuteronomy 28:63, 30:9).

 This verb's derivatives are: